Jeremy Bishop

 Jeremy Bishop (born April 23, 1981) is an American basketball player who is best known for leading NCAA Division I in rebounding in 2001–02.
 While playing for Quinnipiac, Bishop averaged 12.0 rebounds per game as a junior to claim the rebounding title.
 Prior to playing at Quinnipiac he had played at Champlain College.
 Bishop played the forward position.
 He stands tall and weighs 225 pounds.

+He just likes to be one of the guys.